-- 1. Secure the front of the panel, and then push the rear of the panel in. - 2.
-Install the bolt.
+- Secure the front of the panel, and then push the rear of the panel in with the key inserted in the lock. - 2.
+Turn the key counterclockwise to the original position, remove it, and then close the lock cover.

 1. Spark plug cap